mongodb/mongo-ruby-driver/README.md

 * Cursors are enumerable (and have a #to_a method).

-* The query doesn't get run until you actually attempt to retrieve data from a cursor.
+* The query isn't sent to the server until you actually attempt to retrieve data from a cursor.

 * Cursors will timeout on the server after 10 minutes.
 If you need to keep a cursor